Vikrantnayak/Driver-Fatigue-Prediction-System/fatigue_project/README.md

-#  Driver Fatigue Prediction System
+#  Driver Fatigue Monitoring System

-An AI-powered **driver fatigue prediction** and analytics web app built with **Streamlit, Scikit-learn, XGBoost, and Plotly**.
+An AI-powered **driver fatigue monitoring** web app built with **Streamlit, Scikit-learn, and Plotly**.

-This project simulates real-world driver fatigue assessment using behavioral and physiological factors such as sleep hours, driving duration, caffeine intake, and stress level.
-The system computes a **Fatigue Score** and predicts whether a driver is **Alert** or **Fatigued** using a Random Forest classifier.
+The app collects inputs such as sleep hours, driving duration, caffeine intake, rest breaks, age, time of day, and stress level.
+It computes a **Fatigue Score** and predicts whether a driver is **Alert** or **Fatigued** using a Random Forest classifier.

 ---

 ## 🧠 Features

 - 🔹 **Machine Learning Model:** Random Forest classifier trained on a synthetically generated dataset.
-- 🔹 **Machine Learning Models:**
-  - Random Forest classifier trained on synthetic behavioral data (main app)
-  - XGBoost classifier with SMOTE on a questionnaire dataset (new Questionnaire page)
 - 🔹 **Fatigue Scoring Logic:** Weighted fatigue score based on behavioral and time-of-day factors.
 - 🔹 **Interactive Dashboard:** Real-time fatigue analysis, radar and gauge visualizations.
-- 🔹 **Analytics View:** Fatigue trends, score distributions, and top fatigued drivers.
+- 🔹 **Analytics View:** Fatigue trends and score distributions.
 - 🔹 **Session Management:** Saves and exports driver records in CSV format.
 - 🔹 **Dark Professional UI:** Fully custom CSS for a premium dashboard look.
+ - 🔹 **Input Validation:** All numeric inputs are non‑negative; stress level constrained to 1–10.

 ---